izubair1/Calculator-Project/README.md

-# Calculator-Project
+# Calculator Project
-Repository for the Calculator project
+This repository contains the code for the calculator project.